VPN vs Tor vs dVPN - What are the real differences?

 Monthly subscription model, rather than a pay-as-you-go structure.
 Sometimes users are even motivated to pay for a 3 year subscription in advance.

-Mysterium is a fast and scalable security layer to reinvent privacy via VPN.
-It’s built so that different protocols can be plugged into the node network.
+As a fast and scalable security layer to reinvent privacy via VPN, it’s built so that different protocols can be plugged into the network.

-While Tor has better privacy/anonymity properties and is great at hiding your browsing activity, your ISP can still see that you’re connected to Tor.
-This could lead to surveillance, as US government agencies (FBI/NSA) are constantly trying to crack Tor and discover its users activity.
+While Tor has better privacy properties, offers protection via anonymity, it’s not risk free.
+Your ISP can still see that you’re connected to Tor.
+This could lead to surveillance, as US government agencies (FBI/NSA) are constantly trying to crack Tor and discover its users web activity.
+Note that installing Tor is not illegal, but if you’re looking at things you shouldn’t, keep in mind arrests have been made in the past linked to Tor users’ browsing activity.

-Additionally, a VPN exit node knows both a user’s IP and destination addresses.
-If that destination is not encrypted (e.g. not using HTTPS), they can see the content you’re accessing.
+Additionally, a VPN exit node knows a user’s IP, destination addresses, and in many cases (because of fiat payments) even user’s identity (name, email, etc.).
+If that destination is not encrypted (e.g. not using HTTPS), they can see the content you’re accessing, which may compromise your security.

-No centralised logs!
-The distributed architecture of Mysterium Network removes any technical possibility for collecting or storing logs centrally.
+No centralized logs!
+The distributed architecture removes any technical possibility for collecting or storing logs centrally.

-Some hypothesize that a number of nodes are run by malicious actors (eg. the NSA) who could potentially control enough nodes to effectively track users’ activity.
-The network itself is unable to store logs, however a Tor entry and exit node may be able to see your traffic or IP address, but actually piecing the information together to identify you would require a lot of effort.
+Some hypothesize that a number of nodes are run by malicious actors (eg. the NSA) who could potentially control enough nodes to effectively track users.
+The network itself is unable to store logs, however a Tor entry and exit node may be able to see your activity or IP address, but actually piecing the information together to identify you would require a lot of effort.

 In theory, a centralized VPN *could* keep logs of a user’s activity, but many state they are committed to a zero-logs policy.
 However, nobody can be really sure that they’re not cooperating with governments or not selling user’s browsing data to 3rd parties.